jonas-fuchs/varVAMP/docs/how_varvamp_works.md

 ```python3
 PRIMER_PERMUTATION_PENALTY
 ```
 The number permutations of a primer is multiplied by the penalty.
-For example 24 permutations and a penalty of 0.1 will yield a penalty of 2.4. set to 0 if you do not care about the number of permutations.
+For example 24 permutations and a penalty of 0.1 will yield a penalty of 2.4.
+Set to 0 if you do not care about the number of permutations.

 In the end all scores of a primer are summed up and yield a final score.
 The score for each amplicon is then the score of its LEFT + RIGHT primers multiplied by the fold increase of the amplicon length comapred to the optional length.
 This insures that in the final scheme not only large amplicons are used.